Grammar games for toddlers are NOT WORKSHEETS. They are NOT APPS. THEY ARE how we talk to our children while we play ANY game.

 Click Toddler Talking 2.0 for more information!

-I love working speech and language skills during meals for many reasons.
+I love working on speech and language skills during meals for many reasons.
 Children are motivated since they are hungry, sitting still, and looking at your mouth.
-Also, eating is a main concern for a child.
 Therefore, vocabulary and language skills built around this functional activity will stick :)

 How to work on grammar: